Safety and Security

 - Installation costs and any damages upon removal of safe will be the responsibility of the student.

 - The premises of all Texas Tech University residence halls are exclusionary zones except as provided in OP 10.22.

 - Please refer to OP 10.22 for all additional exclusionary zone requirements.

 Sealed Windows, Window Stoppers, and Cranks

-Screens must be left on the windows and window ledges are not to be used for storage.
-Removal of screen encourages storing items on ledges and provides a temptation to throw things out of windows, thereby creating a hazard to students walking below.
+Screens must be left on the windows, and window ledges are not to be used for storage.
+Removal of screens encourages storing items on ledges and provides a temptation to throw things out of windows, thereby creating a hazard to students walking below.
 Students can be held personally liable for any damages to property or any personal injury resulting from items being thrown from windows or falling from ledges.
 Screens are part of the room inventory.
 If the screen is removed, a replacement fee will be assessed to the resident(s) of the room.

 The following residence halls that do not have screens (Horn/Knapp, Bledsoe, Sneed, Hulen/Clement, and Murray Halls) have window stoppers instead.
 If a window stopper is removed, a replacement fee will be assessed to the resident(s) of the room.
 Window stopper replacement is a minimum of $35.

-The windows in Chitwood, Weymouth, Talkington, West Village, Stangel, Murdough and Coleman Halls must remain sealed for safety reasons.
+TThe windows in Chitwood/Weymouth, Talkington, West Village, Stangel/Murdough and Coleman Halls must remain sealed for safety reasons.
 If they are opened in any way, a charge is assessed to the resident(s) of the room to reseal the windows.
 Resealing windows will be a minimum of $40.
-Windows with cranks (Weymouth and Carpenter/Wells), if broken will be a minimum cost of $140.
+The windows in Carpenter/Wells have cranks; if broken there is a minimum cost of $140.

 All residents, regardless of circumstances or timing, must inventory out of their room with a Community Advisor.
 The Community Advisor will complete the room inventory with the date of check out.
 This date is important as it determines charges or refunds for time in the residence hall.